 For more information about LabWorks, please contact Jonathan Shmidt Chapman, Associate Director of Artistic Programming.

 To sign up for the New Victory LabWorks list and receive email updates on upcoming events and programs for artists, please fill out this form.

-The application for 2015-16 New Victory LabWorks Artist Residency Program will be available in January 2015.
+Application now available for the 2015-16 New Victory LabWorks Artist Residency Program.

 New Victory LabWorks is supported, in part, by a grant from New York State Council on the Arts.